awslabs/aws-icons-for-plantuml/README.md

 IAMTemporarySecurityCredential
 ```

 Over time, names in other categories may also be modified for clarity or use.
-Any such changes will be performed on the `master` branch, and may be changed multiple times between releases.
+Any such changes will be performed on the `main` branch, and may be changed multiple times between releases.
 If you do reference files via URL, please use the specific `release` branches which will be kept consistent and not change over time.

 ## Advanced Examples